laytan/setup-odin/README.md

 # Setup Odin

-A GitHub action to setup the [Odin](https://github.com/odin-lang/Odin) compiler.
+A GitHub action to setup the [Odin](https://github.com/odin-lang/Odin) compiler with optional cached builds.

 ## Usage